Home > Quotes > Sherlock > Series One > The Blind Banker > The Blind Banker

 Watson: "It."

-Holmes: The world's run on codes and ciphers, John.
+Sherlock: The world’s run on codes and ciphers, John.
 From the million pound security system at the bank to the PIN machine you took exception to.
 Cryptography inhabits our every waking moment.

 Watson: Where are we headed?

-Holmes: I need to ask some advice.
+Sherlock: I need to ask some advice.

 Watson: What?
 Sorry?

-Holmes: You heard me perfectly, I'm not saying it again.
+Sherlock: You heard me perfectly, I’m not saying it again.

 Watson: You need advice.

-Holmes: On painting, yes.
+Sherlock: On painting, yes.
 I need to talk to an expert.

 Community Officer: What the hell do you think you're doing?
 This gallery is a listed public building.